 If you want to make an impression, recessed floor lights definitely will turn heads.
 The downside of these lights is that they are hard to retrofit.
 Accordingly, these lights are best for new-construction or major high-end home remodels.
 Also, recessed floor lights can collect dust.Continue to 5 of 5 below.

 05 of 05

-Drop soffit ceilings are rarely found in residences; you need adequate ceiling height to accommodate the dropped portion.
-And if you do find them, they usually house recessed lights.
+Drop soffit ceilings are rarely found in residences.
+You need an adequate ceiling height, usually 10 feet or more, to accommodate the dropped portion.
+But where you find drop soffits you usually find hidden lights, too.

 The best thing about these lights is that they are 100-percent hidden.
 No direct light is cast into the room.
 Instead, the light bounces off the ceiling and gives the room a warm glow.
 The drop ceiling will appear to float just below the main, structural ceiling.

 On the downside, drop soffit lighting needs a drop soffit.
 These can be difficult for a do-it-yourselfer to build, so it's usually best to hire an experienced carpenter or a general contractor.
 After the soffit is built, a licensed electrician can come in and wire up the lights.